josephluck/site/src/resume.md

 **Ravensbourne** _BA(hons) Sound Design - November 2011 - July 2014_

-I achived a first-class honours from Ravensbourne where I studied sound engineering, acoustics, synthesis and audio programming.
+I achieved a first-class honours from Ravensbourne where I studied sound engineering, acoustics, synthesis and audio programming.
 For my final project, I built an audio game using a combination of C# and JavaScript in the Unity game engine.
-During my studies I became a freelance web designer whilst working for Three Men and a Camera as a freelance audio engineer shooting documentaties and promos for many of London's leading digital agencies.
+During my studies I became a freelance web designer whilst working for Three Men and a Camera as a freelance audio engineer shooting documentaries and promos for many of London's leading digital agencies.

 ---

 ## Interests

 I play table tennis competitively and compete in many local leagues around the South East London and North West Kent areas.
-I'm also a keen traveller and have been fortunate to scuba dive in many of the worlds famous dive sites including the Great Barrer Reef.
+I'm also a keen traveller and have been fortunate to scuba dive in many of the worlds famous dive sites including the Great Barrier Reef.